The Old Family Bible

 whisper secrets of the past.

-I now call their names
+I now call their nameswhisper secrets of the past.

 Page reflecting the death date of Lydia Talkington my gr. gr. grandmother